Best Practices for Web Sites

-- Use as close to professional quality photos as you can find.
+- Use professional quality photos.
 Remember that your site is a reflection of your department.
 If you wouldn't put a photo on the cover of a magazine, don't put it on your website.

 - Use image editing software to crop and reduce the overall image resolution of your photos to 96 dpi.
-Larger resolution photos are larger in file size and computer monitors can't display at a higher resolution anyway.
+Higher resolution photos are larger in file size and increase download time with no benefit to the viewer.